 - What is the cost to see a dentist outside of my dentist network?

-- How long are the waiting periods for each dental insurance plan?
+How long are waiting periods for dental insurance?

 The whole purpose for waiting periods is to detour potential clients from buying dental insurance only when they need to have dental procedures.
 The more expensive a dental procedure is, the longer the waiting period will be.
 A waiting period means that you will have to wait a specific amount of time before a dental insurance company will help you pay for certain procedures.
 Here is a brief list of common waiting periods for a few well known procedures:

 How does the annual deductible work for dental insurance plans?

 An annual deductible for dental insurance is the amount of money you have to pay out of pocket towards dental costs until your dental insurance company helps pay a percentage of your bill.
 For example: Your annual deductible is $750.
 Until you pay your annual deductible through office visits, x-rays, and lab tests, you will have to pay for those procedures on your own.
 Once your annual deductible is met, the dental insurer will start to help you by paying a certain percentage, ranging from 0%-60%, of your overall bill from your dentist.